USB4: USB4 signaling modes

 Signaling refers to the lowest layer of the OSI Model, also called physical layer or phy.

 USB4 connections can be expressed with consumer facing names that are also the basis for the official logos used on packaging and products.
-These are the "20 Gbps", "40 Gbps", "80 Gbps" labels and they do not explicitly indicate how the connection is achieved on the physical layer.
+These are the "USB 20Gbps", "USB 40Gbps", "USB 80Gbps" labels and they do not explicitly indicate how the connection is achieved on the physical layer.

 There are also more technical names based on the implementation and use of the USB-C cables.
 These usually consist of a speed per wire-pair expressed as Gen 1/2/3/4 (5 Gbit/s, 10 Gbit/s, 20 Gbit/s, 40 Gbit/s respectively) and some further information on how many wire-pairs are used in which combination.

 USB commonly defines a "Lane" as a (bidirectional) connection, which for all recent transmission modes consists of one sending and one receiving wire-pair.
 The "Gen AxB" notation refers to B Lanes of operation mode A.

 Since Gen 4 modes also introduced asymmetric connections with uneven numbers of wire-pairs dedicated to sending and receiving, the Lane-notation is no longer applicable.

 The USB 3.x family has had the same technical notation retroactively added in the USB 3.1 and USB 3.2 specification versions.
 Though this shows common principles and the same generations refer to the same nominal speeds, "Gen A" does not have the same exact meaning in both USB 3.x and USB4 specifications.
 The overlap in naming mainly becomes relevant for cables as shown in Cable Compatibility, which is regulated by the Type-C specification shared across all users of Type-C connector.